victorres11/football-data-adhoc/rutgers_manual_notes.md

-# Rutgers vs Washington Manual Notes
+# Rutgers vs Oregon Manual Notes

+*This file is for manual notes about the Rutgers vs Oregon game.
+Add your observations, key plays, and analysis here.*

+## Game Notes

-*Add your manual notes here*
+*Add your notes here...*

+## Key Plays

+*Add key plays here...*

+## Analysis

+*Add your analysis here...*